Cv-Keep/cvkeep-docs/en/1 - Stack Setup.md

 # SEO Card

 The plaform references a file "/seo/card.png", which is the card image that will appear when you are sharing the page on the internet.
-This field doesnt exists by default, you will need to create it on "/cvkeep-frontend/public/seo/" and name it "card.png".
+This file doesnt exists by default, you will need to create it on "/cvkeep-frontend/public/seo/" and name it "card.png".
 The image must have `1200 x 665` pixels and must be a PNG.

 # Thats all